servicecatalog/oscm-rest-api/docs/getting started/GettingStarted.md

 ## Create a Subscription via API
 -	Use in Postman authorization “BasicAuth”
 -	Login with user key and password (default: 10000 and supplier)
--	To subscripe without an assgined user, build your JSON as shown [here](https://github.com/servicecatalog/oscm-rest-api/blob/add/gettingStarted/docs/json/Subscription%20example).
+-	To subscribe without an assgined user, build your JSON as shown [here](https://github.com/servicecatalog/oscm-rest-api/blob/add/gettingStarted/docs/json/Subscription%20example).
--	To subscirpe with an assigned user, build your JSON as shown [here](https://github.com/servicecatalog/oscm-rest-api/blob/add/gettingStarted/docs/json/Subscription%20with%20user).
+-	To subscirbe with an assigned user, build your JSON as shown [here](https://github.com/servicecatalog/oscm-rest-api/blob/add/gettingStarted/docs/json/Subscription%20with%20user).
 -	Use POST method of endpoint https:/host:8081/oscm-rest-api/v1/subscriptions to post the message body.

 **Get Data to Create a Subscription**